MarcusBinder/Thesis/Obsidian notes/Text snippets.md

 		- Wake turbulence
 		- Wake deflection
 		- Wake combination
-	- Gaussian wake from floris, derivation.
+	- Gaussian wake from floris, possible derivation/detailed description of gaussian model used in floris.
 	- Discussion about l